privacy-scaling-explorations/zkevm-specs/specs/precompile/08ecPairing.md

 ### Circuit behavior

-The inputs is a multiple of 6 32-byte values.
-One set of inputs is defined as follows
+The input is arbitrarily many pairs of elliptic curve points.
+Each pair is given as a six 32-bytes values and is constructed as follows

 ```
 input[0; 31] (32 bytes): x1